jan3zk/forced_alignment/README.md

 # Slovene Speech Alignment with Montreal Forced Aligner

-This repository provides instructions for aligning Slovene speech using the Montreal Forced Aligner (MFA).
+This repository provides instructions for aligning transcriptions with corresponding audio files containing Slovene speech using the Montreal Forced Aligner (MFA).
 Follow the steps below to set up the environment and align your speech corpus.

 ## Installation